TIGER-Talks/TIGER-Talks.github.io/content/talk/11-Jun-2025/index.md

 ---
-title: "Principal Data Science: Infinite Intelligence and Your Future Career"
+title: "From PhD to Industry: LLMs and Career Paths"
 draft: false

-event: "TIGER Talk: Principal Data Science: Infinite Intelligence and Your Future Career"
+event: "TIGER Talk: From PhD to Industry: LLMs and Career Paths"
 # event_url: https://example.org

 location: "**B080.11.009** at RMIT & MS Teams"